smotrjashka/Udiddit/README.md

 ### Guideline #1

-here is a list of features and specifications that Udiddit needs in order to support its website and administrative interface:
+ Here is a list of features and specifications that Udiddit needs in order to support its website and administrative interface:

 * Allow new users to register:
   * Each username has to be unique
   * Usernames can be composed of at most 25 characters